karimramadan/simple-news-app/README.md

-# simple-news-app
+# simple news app
-Simple news app made with java script and newsapi.org
+A simple news app made with vanilla java script and newsapi.org